mattwellss/sphpeme/readme.md

 of "toy," faster is better!
 Evaluation and tokenization are two areas ripe for improvement.

+#### Ideas

+ - Fewer function calls
+ - "Flattener" for envs, eliminating linear search for a match

 ### Features

 #### `let`, `let*`, etc